Environmental Costa Rica Service Trip For Teens

 We transition to the La Fortuna area where we spend time volunteering with experts at a wildlife refuge and become familiar with efforts to conserve and rehabilitate Costa Rica’s wildlife species.
 We visit and volunteer at an organic dairy farm owned and operated by our Costa Rica director, Crisley.

 Next, we Travel up to a ranger station, our home for the next two nights, in the highly-biodiverse Monteverde Cloud Forest.
 A resident expert will guide us through data collection and recording techniques related to an ongoing environmental research project.
 Explore the trail systems, work on your species identification, and support local research efforts aimed at protecting our planet’s plant and animal species.

 It’s time to hit the beach and ‘hang ten’ during surf lessons on the pacific coast.
 We also enjoy a boat excursion out to see whales, dolphins, and other marine life.
 It’s an awesome way to wrap up our fulfilling time in Costa Rica.

 Our trip back to the Central Valley gives us time to share our memories before we fly home.
 We also have a celebratory dinner and awards ceremony at an authentic, local restaurant to reflect upon our last three weeks together.

-Global Works will arrange a chaperoned group flight from a US based airport (to be determined at a later date) for this program.
+Global Works will arrange a chaperoned group flight from Houston (IAH) for this program.
 Airfare is not included in the tuition.
 When flights become available, please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.